linode/docs/docs/quick-answers/linode-platform/tags-and-groups/index.md

 To tag a NodeBalancer at the time of its creation:

-1. In the NodeBalancer creation form, click the dropdown menu labeled **Add Tags** under the NodeBalancer Label field.
+1. In the **Create a NodeBalancer** form, click the dropdown menu labeled **Add Tags** under the **NodeBalancer Label** field.

 1. Select one or more tags from the menu.
-Or, type in a new tag and click the **Create "new-tag"** option that appears.
+To create a new tag, type in the desired tag name and click the **Create "new-tag"** option that appears.

     ![Add Tags field in the NodeBalancer creation form](tags-new-nodebalancer.png "Select the tag you would like to use from the 'Add Tags' dropdown menu, or type to create a new tag.")

+1. Once you are done configuring the NodeBalancer, click **Create**.

 ### Tag an Existing NodeBalancer

 To tag an existing NodeBalancer:

-1. Navigate to the NodeBalancer's details page.
+1. Navigate to the NodeBalancer's detail page.

 1. Click on the **Summary** tab.

-1. Locate the **Tags** box and click on the **Add New Tag** option.
+1. Locate the **Tags** pane and click on the **Add New Tag** option.

 1. Select one or more tags from the dropdown menu that appears.
-Or, type in a new tag name and click the **Create "new-tag"** option that appears:
+To create a new tag, type in the desired tag name and click the **Create "new-tag"** option that appears:

     ![Location of Tags box for a NodeBalancer](tags-existing-nodebalancer.png "Find the 'Tags' box and either select an existing tag, or type in a new one.")